DataHenHQ/documentations/source/how_tos.rst

 Screenshots and browser interaction
 -----------------------------------

-Screenshots and Browser Fetch interaction are compatible, so you use both to interact with your page before taking a screenshot.
+Screenshots and Browser Fetch interaction are compatible, so you can use both to interact with your page before taking a screenshot.

 This example shows you how to take a screenshot of `duckduckgo.com` homepage after showing it's side menu at 1920x1080: